QuinnFargen/CarsRepo/README.md

 + Move to online database from sqlite local
 + Practice setting up on Azure
 + Host dashboard on [QuinnFargen.com](https://quinnfargen.com/)
-+ Extend to other websites
++ Extend to other car listing websites